deplink/website/content/docs/guide/package-file.md

 dependencies
 ------------

 Define dependencies required to build and/or run the application.
 Dependencies can be added manually or via the [install](/docs/reference/install) command.
-Version must follow [version constraints](/docs/guide/version-constraints) conventions and can contain additional constraint after the `:` symbol to set preferred linking type (available only for dependencies which support both linking types).
+Version must follow [constraints](/docs/guide/constraints) conventions and can contain additional constraint after the `:` symbol to set preferred linking type (available only for dependencies which support both linking types).

 ```json
 "dependencies": {